 Witnesses reported that on the night Sarah vanished they had heard a female screaming “Give me back my keys” but no one investigated the woman’s screams.
 After three weeks of searching, there was no sign of Sarah MacDiarmid.

 Two known Australian serial killers have been suspects in the disappearance of Sarah MacDiarmid.
 Police questioned Paul Denyer, who murdered three women in 1993 near where Sarah lived, in 2011.
-In 2014 it was claimed by News Corp Australia that the police were looking at Bandali Debs, who killed four people, as a possible suspect.
+In 2014, News Corp Australia claimed that the police were looking at Bandali Debs, who killed four people, as a possible suspect.
 Sarah’s body has never been found.

 On March 20, 1978, 12-year-old girl Denise McGregor was walking home with her sister when she suddenly decided she wanted to buy some chocolate and a drink.
-Her sister continued home and Denise made her way to the corner shop which stood on the corner of Westgate Street and Anderson Street.
+Her sister continued home, and Denise made her way to the corner shop that stood on Westgate Street and Anderson Street.
 After leaving the shop Denise failed to return home.

 The morning after Denise’s half-naked body was discovered on Mariang Road.
 Denise McGregor had been raped and then brutally murdered.
 Denise was murdered in a horrendous and horrific attack, it was so bad that the coroner compared the injuries caused as similar to those which would be found in victims of plane crashes.

 Not long after Denis McGregor’s murder a TV appeal and reconstruction of the murder was aired.
 The broadcast was reported to the broadcasting authorities for being too graphic.
 Paul Delainis, the investigator on the case, was unrepentant and he pointed out how the re-enactment was actually toned down for TV compared to the actual attack that killed Denise McGregor.